PuddingNight/Anki-Deck-Master/README.md

 This project is licensed under the MIT License.
 Do whatever you want with this code.

-Thanks to the great people behind Genaki for making this possible !
+Thanks to the great people behind Genanki for making this possible !